Winifred Christie: The Moór-Duplex piano

 Christie spent a significant portion of her career promoting the Moór-Duplex piano, a double keyboard with a coupler between the two manuals (an octave apart), invented in 1920 by Christie’s husband, Hungarian pianist, inventor and composer Emanuel Moór, whom she married in 1923.
 The Moór-Duplex aided in the playing of octaves, tenths, and even chromatic glissandos.

-Only about 60 of the double-keyboard pianos were made, mostly by Bosendorfer.
-Bechstein, Chickering and Steinway made a few.
 Christie performed on the instrument frequently in Europe and the United States and published (in collaboration with Moór) a manual of technical exercises for the instrument.
-Pianists other than Christie who used the Moór-Duplex included Wilhelm Backhaus, Alfred Cortot, Gunnar Johansen, Canadian pianist Max Pirani (1898-1975) and (more recently) Christopher Taylor.

 Performances and recordings

-Christie premiered the Concert Study by Eugene Goossens at the Aeolian Hall in London on 1 June 1915, and, in New York, on February 23, 1916, the piano version of Charles Tomlinson Griffes' The White Peacock at New York's Punch and Judy Theatre.
+Christie premiered the Concert Study by Eugene Goossens at the Aeolian Hall in London on 1 June 1915, and, in New York, on 23 February 1916, the piano version of Charles Tomlinson Griffes' The White Peacock at New York's Punch and Judy Theatre.
 Christie may have premiered The Fountain of the Acqua Paola and Nightfall by Griffes at Boston's Jordan Hall in 1919 (status of performance as a premiere suggested by the composer in correspondence).

-She was the soloist in the second performance of Edgar Bainton’s Concerto-Fantasia in Brighton on 12 January 1922, conducted by the composer, and in the first London performance at the Royal Philharmonic Society Concert, Queen's Hall, on 26th January 1922.
+She was the soloist in the second performance of Edgar Bainton’s Concerto-Fantasia in Brighton on 12 January 1922, conducted by the composer, and in the first London performance at the Royal Philharmonic Society Concert, Queen's Hall, on 26 January 1922.
 She performed her husband's Piano Sonata, op.
 103 for the Moór-Duplex piano in February 1922 at the Aeolian Hall.
 Christie was among the earliest performers to tackle John Ireland's formidable E minor Piano Sonata of 1920.

 Christie also recorded selectively for the Aeolian Vocalion and Winner recording labels.
 Her 1921 recording of Moritz Rosenthal’s Papillons (1897) pre-dates the composer’s own recordings of his work.

 She was also a composer of piano concertos, chamber music and solo piano works, but these have now been forgotten.